jazho76/speculative_execution_exp/README.md

 - Reads a byte from the target address
 - Uses that byte to index into the communication buffer
-- Touches a specific cache line transiently
+- Touches a specific CPU cache line transiently
 - Eventually faults, but leaves cache state behind

 4. Side-channel recovery

-- All pages are flushed with clflush
+- All pages from communication buffer are flushed with clflush
 - After the fault, reload times are measured
 - The cached page will determine the leaked byte value